Fully Sealed Short Guide Sleeve

 9. Ensure the carrier threads are clean and dry (free of lubrication and residuals of pre-applied adhesive).
 Lift the caliper over the carrier and locate the bolts into the carrier – use suitable lifting equipment for the caliper.
 Ensure the correct new bolts are used for each guide sleeve – the long guide sleeve bolt has a pre-applied adhesive.
 If the caliper is being fitted away from the vehicle ensure the carrier is securely located to resist the bolt torque, at a location close to the bolt being tightened.
 Tighten both bolts to 180 Nm, then tighten by a further 90° – check that the caliper slides easily on the guide sleeves.

 10. Locate the protective cap for the long guide sleeve into the caliper bore – protective cap and bore must be clean and free from lubrication.
-Press the metal protective cap into the long guide sleeve bore ensuring it is seated squarely until the cap is flush with the cast boss.
+Press the metal protective cap into the long guide sleeve bore ensuring it is seated squarely until the cap protrudes 0 to 2 mm from the cast boss.
 Fitting the protective caps can only be done after the caliper has been fully bolted to the carrier.
 The guide sleeve boots must be in a compressed condition or the caliper’s freedom of movement will be limited.